-They did not return from the battle: the number of those killed in the Great Patriotic War has been declassified.
-Which peoples of the USSR suffered the heaviest losses in the Great Patriotic War?
+They did not return from the battle: the number of deaths in the Great Patriotic War has been declassified.
+Which peoples of the USSR suffered the heaviest losses during the Great Patriotic War?

-How the official data on the losses of the USSR changed
+How did official data on USSR losses change?

-The irretrievable losses of the Soviet Union as a result of the factors of the Second World War are more than 19 million military personnel.
+The irretrievable losses of the Soviet Union as a result of the factors of World War II are more than 19 million military personnel.

-“According to the declassified data of the State Planning Committee of the USSR, the losses of the Soviet Union in World War II amount to 41 million 979 thousand, and not 27 million, as previously thought.
-The total decline in the population of the USSR in 1941-1945 was more than 52 million 812 thousand people.
-Of these, irretrievable losses as a result of the action of war factors are more than 19 million military personnel and about 23 million civilians.
+“According to declassified data from the USSR State Planning Committee, the losses of the Soviet Union in World War II amount to 41 million 979 thousand, and not 27 million, as previously thought.
+The total population decline of the USSR in 1941-1945 was more than 52 million 812 thousand people.
+Of these, irretrievable losses as a result of war factors are more than 19 million military personnel and about 23 million civilians.”

-According to the report, this information is confirmed big amount authentic documents, authoritative publications and testimonies (details - on the Immortal Regiment website and other resources).
+According to the report, this information has been confirmed big amount authentic documents, authoritative publications and certificates (details on the Immortal Regiment website and other resources).

-In March 1946, in an interview with the Pravda newspaper, I.V.
-Stalin announced: “As a result of the German invasion, the Soviet Union irretrievably lost in battles with the Germans, as well as thanks to the German occupation and hijacking Soviet people about seven million people for German penal servitude.
+In March 1946, in an interview with the newspaper Pravda, I.V.
+Stalin announced: “As a result of the German invasion, the Soviet Union lost irrevocably in battles with the Germans, and also thanks to the German occupation and hijacking Soviet people about seven million people were sent to German penal servitude.”

-In 1961, N.S.
-Khrushchev, in a letter to the Prime Minister of Sweden, wrote: "The German militarists unleashed a war against the Soviet Union, which claimed two tens of millions of lives of Soviet people."
+In 1961 N.S.
+Khrushchev, in a letter to the Prime Minister of Sweden, wrote: “The German militarists launched a war against the Soviet Union, which claimed two tens of millions of lives of Soviet people.”

-May 8, 1990 at a meeting Supreme Council USSR in honor of the 45th anniversary of the Victory in the Great Patriotic war announced the final number of casualties: "Almost 27 million people."
+May 8, 1990 at a meeting Supreme Council USSR in honor of the 45th anniversary of Victory in the Great Patriotic War The final number of casualties was announced: “Almost 27 million people.”

 In 1993, a team of military historians led by Colonel General G.F.
-Krivosheeva published statistical study“The seal of secrecy has been removed.
-Losses of the Armed Forces of the USSR in wars, hostilities and military conflicts.
+Krivosheeva published statistical research“The secrecy has been lifted.
+Losses of the Armed Forces of the USSR in wars, hostilities and military conflicts.”
 It indicates the amount of total losses - 26.6 million people, including those published for the first time combat losses: 8,668,400 soldiers and officers.

-A natural question arises: where was the mentioned “data of the State Planning Committee of the USSR” on the combat losses of our Army stored, if even the heads of the special commissions of the Ministry of Defense could not study them for more than 70 years?
+A natural question arises: where were the mentioned “data from the USSR State Planning Committee” on the combat losses of our Army stored, if even the heads of the special commissions of the Ministry of Defense could not study them for more than 70 years?
 How true are they?

 Everything is relative.
-It is worth remembering that it was in the book “Russia and the USSR in the Wars of the 20th Century” that we were finally allowed to find out in 2001 how many of our compatriots were mobilized into the ranks of the Red (Soviet) Army during the years of World War II: 34,476,700 people (p.
+It is worth remembering that it was in the book “Russia and the USSR in the Wars of the 20th Century” that we were finally allowed to find out in 2001 how many of our compatriots were mobilized into the ranks of the Red (Soviet) Army during the Second World War: 34,476,700 people (p.
 596.).

-If we take on faith the official figure of 8,744 thousand people, then the share of our military losses will be 25 percent.
+If we take the official figure of 8,744 thousand people on faith, then the share of our military losses will be 25 percent.
 That is, according to the commission of the Ministry of Defense of the Russian Federation, only every fourth Soviet soldier and officer did not return from the front.

-I don't think anyone would agree with this. locality former USSR.
-In every village or aul there are plates with the names of the dead fellow countrymen.
-At best, only half of those who went to the front 70 years ago wear them.
+I think any resident would disagree with this settlement former USSR.
+In every village or aul there are slabs with the names of their fallen fellow countrymen.
+At best, they represent only half of those who went to the front 70 years ago.

 Statistics of Tatarstan

-Let's see what the statistics are in our Tatarstan, on the territory of which there were no battles.
+Let's see what the statistics are in our Tatarstan, on whose territory there were no battles.

 In the book of Professor Z.I.
-Gilmanov “Workers of Tataria on the fronts of the Great Patriotic War”, published in Kazan in 1981, it was stated that the military registration and enlistment offices of the republic sent 560 thousand citizens to the front and 87 thousand of them did not return.
+Gilmanov’s “Workers of Tatarstan on the Fronts of the Great Patriotic War,” published in Kazan in 1981, stated that the military registration and enlistment offices of the republic sent 560 thousand citizens to the front and 87 thousand of them did not return.

 In 2001, Professor A.A.
-Ivanov in his doctoral thesis "Combat losses of the peoples of Tatarstan during the Great Patriotic War of 1941-1945." announced that from 1939 to 1945 about 700 thousand citizens were drafted into the army from the territory of the Tatar Republic, and 350 thousand of them did not return.
+Ivanov in his doctoral dissertation “Combat losses of the peoples of Tatarstan during the Great Patriotic War of 1941-1945.” announced that from 1939 to 1945, about 700 thousand citizens were drafted into the army from the territory of the Tatar Republic, and 350 thousand of them did not return.

-As the head of the working group of the editorial board of the Book of Memory of the Republic of Tatarstan from 1990 to 2007, I can clarify: taking into account the natives called up from other regions of the country, the losses of our Tatarstan during the Second World War amounted to at least 390 thousand soldiers and officers.
+As the head of the working group of the editors of the Book of Memory of the Republic of Tatarstan from 1990 to 2007, I can clarify: taking into account natives drafted from other regions of the country, the losses of our Tatarstan during the Second World War amounted to at least 390 thousand soldiers and officers.

-And these are the irretrievable losses of the republic, on whose territory not a single bomb or shell of the enemy fell!
+And these are irreparable losses for the republic, on whose territory not a single enemy bomb or shell fell!

 Are the losses of other regions of the former USSR even less than the national average?

 Time will show.
-And our task is to wrest from obscurity and enter into the database of the losses of the Republic of Tatarstan, presented in the Victory Park of Kazan, if possible, the names of all fellow countrymen.
+And our task is to pull out of obscurity and enter, if possible, the names of all fellow countrymen into the database of losses of the Republic of Tatarstan, presented in the Victory Park of Kazan.

-And this should be done not only by single enthusiasts on their own initiative, but also by professional search engines on behalf of the state itself.
+And this should be done not only by individual enthusiasts on their own initiative, but also by professional search engines on behalf of the state itself.

-It is physically impossible to do this only in excavations at the battlefields in all Memory Watches.
-This requires massive permanent job in archives published on the websites of the Ministry of Defense of the Russian Federation and other thematic Internet resources.
+It is physically impossible to do this only in excavations at battle sites in all Memory Watches.
+This requires massive and Full time job in archives published on the websites of the Ministry of Defense of the Russian Federation and other thematic Internet resources.

 But that's a completely different story...